5 Reasons for a Family Holiday in Pollenca, Mallorca

 Mallorca, the largest of the Balearic Islands, has long been a favorite holiday destination for British and European tourists.
-It has practically everything that a family could want in a summer holiday; sandy beaches; sunny weather; dramatic cliffs; full-flavoured Spanish food; luxury hotels and luxury private villas.
+It has practically everything that a family could want in a summer holiday; sandy beaches; sunny weather; dramatic cliffs; full-flavored Spanish food; luxury hotels and luxury private villas.

 Check out some of the cool and cheap tours you could do in Mallorca

 The island caters to pretty much everyone, with a mixture of beach resorts and party towns, like Magaluf (which we won’t be talking about), and characterful, historic towns, with old fishing ports, quiet beaches, tree-lined promenades and cafes in shaded town squares.
 At the far north of the island is the town of Pollenca (Pollensa), with the Port of Pollenca (Pollensa) just a few kilometers to the West.